Logarithmic compactification of the Abel-Jacobi section: Review of logarithmic geometry

+Logarithmic schemes will be defined to be schemes equipped with logarithmic structures that possess local charts.
 We prefer a slightly more permissive definition of a chart, and therefore of quasicoherence, than does Kato~\cite[Section~2.1]{Kato-LogStr}:

 \begin{definition} A \emph{chart} for a logarithmic structure $M$ on $X$ is a monoid $P$ and a homomorphism $P \to \Gamma(X, \overnorm M_X)$ such that $M_X$ is the initial example of a logarithmic structure on $X$ admitting such a map.
-A logarithmic structure is called \emph{quasicoherent} if it has charts \'etale-locally. \end{definition}
+A logarithmic structure is called \emph{quasicoherent} if it has charts \'etale-locally, and is called \emph{coherent} if it is quasicoherent and the monoids $P$ can be chosen finitely generated. \end{definition}

+Preferences aside, the difference between Kato's definition of quasicoherence and ours has no logical bearing on this paper.
 Our charts are equivalent to Kato's when $P$ is finitely generated, and therefore our coherent logarithmic structures coincide with Kato's, although our quasicoherent logarithmic structures are more inclusive.
 Almost all logarithmic structures in this paper will be quasicoherent, and in fact coherent.
-However, we need non-coherent logarithmic structures for the valuative criterion for properness proved in Section~\ref{sec:valuative}.
+The only place where we make use of non-coherent logarithmic structures is in the valuative criterion for properness, proved in Section~\ref{sec:valuative}, but the notion of quasicoherence does not intervene there.

-All logarithmic structures will also be integral, meaning that the underlying monoid (or, equivalently, its characteristic monoid) can be embedded in a sheaf of abelian groups.
-It is important to note that an integral monoid $\overnorm M$ can be seen as the set of elements $\geq 0$ in a partial order on the associated group $\overnorm M^{\rm gp}$.
-We will use this perspective frequently, particularly in Section~\ref{sec:rub-div}.
+\begin{example} Suppose that $X$ is a smooth curve of genus $1$ and $A \subset X$ is a set of closed points.
+Each finite subset of $A$ generates a divisorial logarithmic structure on $X$.
+The union of these logarithmic structures, under the natural inclusion maps, is a quasicoherent logarithmic structure in our sense, but if $A$ is not contained in a finitely generated subgroup of $X$ then this logarithmic structure is not quasicoherent in Kato's sense. \end{example}